by Robin McMeeking

 The Coolidge policy was a simple one, made easier by the continuous prosperity and the weakness of the liberal opposition.
 He believed in government economy, reduced taxation, and gave aid to private business without accompanying restrictive regulation.
 In 1927 he vetoed the soldiers’ bonus bill.
 Coolidge opposed any government control in interstate electrical power and was against the proposal for government operation of the Wilson Dam at Muscle Shoals on the Tennessee River; in 1933 it became part of the New Deal’s TVA.

 Throughout the farming regions of the traditionally Republican Middle West loud complaints were heard about the farm crisis.
 It was characterized by low prices for crops and the overhang of the land bubble that burst in 1920, leaving many farmers deeply in debt for new lands they purchased at high price during the war.
 The farmers wanted the federal government to intervene in the market, by buying crops at high prices and dumping them abroad cheaply.
-Congress passed the legislation, known as the and the McNary-Haugen Bill, a farm relief bill, but Coolidge vetoed it.
+Congress passed the legislation, known as … the McNary-Haugen Bill, a farm relief bill, but Coolidge vetoed it.
 He supported the alternative program of Hoover and Jardine to modernize farming, by bringing in more electricity, more efficient equipment, better seeds and breeds, and better business practices.

 Auto production in the U.S. rose from 569,054 in 1914 (pre-war) to 5,621,715 in 1929.
 Americans spent $10,648,000 on radios in 1920, $411,637,000 in 1929.
 Talkies replaced the silent movies in 1927.
 The “Jazz Age” introduced Louis Armstrong and other black musicians.
 The Charleston, Black Bottom, and other dances were the rage.
 American authors were gaining acclaim; F. Scott Fitzgerald, Ernest Hemingway, Sinclair Lewis, William Faulkner, etc. Broadway theaters were featuring works by Cole Porter, George Gershwin, Richard Rogers and others.
 Women were beginning to enter the work force in significant numbers.
 Thanks to Prohibition, speakeasys, rum runners and organized crime were another feature of the time.